SE-UUlm/snowballr-frontend/wiki/Testing.md

    run a certain function before / after each test.

 2. **Use Page Object Models (POMs)**:
-   To make tests more maintainable and readable, use page object models (pom) to encapsulate UI logic.
+   To make tests more maintainable and readable, use page object models (POMs) to encapsulate UI logic.
    For example, the [`pom/create-project-dialog-model.ts`](https://github.com/SE-UUlm/snowballr-frontend/blob/develop/tests/e2e/pom/create-project-dialog-model.ts) file wraps a page with custom selectors and helper functions for the `CreateProjectDialog` component, improving clarity and reusability across tests.
-In particular, these _pom_s can be wrapped in a fixture so that they can be accessed directly in each test without having to create a separate \_pom_ in each test.
+In particular, these POMs can be wrapped in a fixture so that they can be accessed directly in each test without having to create a separate POM in each test.

 For more advanced usage and documentation, refer to the official [Playwright documentation](https://playwright.dev/).